 “Lots of times!
 I just make excuses!
 I want to maybe move on from my job now but am too scared that in my next job I won’t be able to hide my fear!
 So, I’m just staying out!”

-It is not just employees who are missing opportunities.
-Some of my clients are business owners and they are missing the opportunity to promote and grow their businesses.
+And it is not just employees who are missing opportunities.
+Some of my clients are business owners or artists, and they are missing the opportunity to grow their business or their following.

-1 - Talk to your manager.
-Do this first, because your manager may be prepared to help you out by paying for training or even giving you the time off work to attend a course.
+Do this first, because your manager may pay for training or give you the time off work to attend a course.

-3 - Take the small opportunities that come along.
-Confidence grows from having lots of practice.
-The problem for many people is that they don’t speak often.
-When they do it becomes a big deal and if it goes badly this has a huge impact.
-But if you can get into the habit of speaking up at meetings and at social occasions it will start to feel more normal.
+Get into the habit of speaking up at meetings and social occasions.
+It will start to feel more normal eventually.
 Even speaking to yourself will help!
 Try giving yourself daily short speech topics and record it.
-Dale Carnegie who wrote the Art of Public speaking, had to overcome his own fears first.
-Apparently he began by lecturing his father’s livestock!
+Dale Carnegie, who wrote the Art of Public Speaking, had to overcome his own fears first.
+Apparently, he began by lecturing his father’s livestock!

 Article written by Catherine Syme